ChimeHQ/Meter/README.md

 Meter is a companion library to [MetricKit](https://developer.apple.com/documentation/metrickit).
 It aims to provide the following capabilities:

 - API for `MXCallStackTree`
+- Types for `MXDiagnostic` emulation and coding
 - `MXMetricManager`-like interface for unsupported platforms
-- On-device symbolication
+- On-device symbolication (still under investigation)

-Meter is still a work in progress.

 ## Integration